ipfs-inactive/docs/README.md

 3. **Create (or improve) an example, tutorial or concept guide!** At present, we have a variety of how-tos and concept guides either living in this docs repo, or linked to from the nav menu at [docs.ipfs.io](https://docs.ipfs.io).
 However, every new item we can offer makes it easier for the world's community to use and build on IPFS.
 If you'd like to write a new example/tutorial or concept guide, [take a look in our open issues](https://github.com/ipfs/docs/issues?q=is%3Aissue+is%3Aopen+label%3A%22OKR%3A+Content+Improvement%22) for items with the `OKR: Content Improvement` label and see if any already-identified needs appeal to you.
 If you'd like to write something entirely new, feel free — PRs are welcome!
 Or, if you'd just like to improve existing docs content, feel free to fork it and add your suggestions.

-4. **Help us improve how we present reference and API documentation.** As part of our beta docs platform launch, we're investigating the best way to improve how we present reference materials like API documentation and command-line dictionaries.
+4. **Help us improve how we present reference and API documentation.** In Q1 2020, we're investigating the best way to improve how we present reference materials like API documentation and command-line dictionaries.
 Got thoughts?
-[Please discuss them!](https://github.com/ipfs/docs/issues/69)
+[Please discuss them!](https://github.com/ipfs/docs/issues/393)

 If you're able to contribute to any of the categories above, we thank you in advance -- your work directly improves the future of IPFS for the global community!
 Before posting a PR with your changes, please be sure to check [our documentation style guide](https://github.com/ipfs/community/blob/master/DOCS_STYLEGUIDE.md) and the overall [IPFS contributor guidelines](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md) so we can ensure that docs are clear, consistent, and simple to read.
 Finally, please make sure to follow the [IPFS code of conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).